papkie/electric-scooter/README.md

 ## Models
 `pulley_wheel` - HTD 3m-12 80T pulley to be mount on wheel

+`pulley_motor_mount` - WIP - support to be mount with 80t pulley on other side of wheel

 `pulley_motor` - HTD 3m-12 18T pulley to be mount on motor